Cryptophobia/go-monitor/README.md

 Builds the go-monitor and then runs it in the background - http://localhost:5000/metrics is the only route exposed for prometheus.
 Root http://localhost:5000/ is also exposed with a status page and version information.

+To access Prometheus UI for metrics and queries: http://localhost:9090/

 ### Testing go-monitor locally: